mjenior/riptide/README.md

 additive : bool
-    Pool transcription abundances for reactions with multiple contributing gene products Default is False important : list
+    Pool transcription abundances for reactions with multiple contributing gene products Default is False direct : bool
-    List of gene or reaction ID strings for which the highest weights are assigned regardless of transcription Default is False direct : bool
     Assigns both minimization and maximization step coefficents directly, instead of relying on abundance distribution Default is False